 with rotations at two affiliated hospitals.
 The resident's First year

-is spent entirely at Beth Israel Medical Center, during which basic endoscopic
+is spent entirely at Mount Sinai Beth Israel, during which basic endoscopic

 and operative urologic skills are obtained.
 Second-year residents spend

 two months at Schneider Children's Hospital on Long Island on the pediatric

 urology service.
 This rotation supplements Mount Sinai Beth Israel's